-Untitled (Treatise on Melancholia) (1989), presents a solitary abstract form floating within an undefined field.
+Untitled (Treatise on Melancholia) (1989), presents a solitary abstract form floating within an undefined field spread over 5 panels.
 The found tarpaulin is marked with various stains and indentations, traces from its earlier life in Mexico.
-Schnabel's untraditional use of vinyl paint, a technique first employed in the late 1980’s, highlights the materiality and gesture-driven quality of his work.
+Schnabel's untraditional selection of material and use of vinyl paint highlights the notion of gesture as both a physical act and as idea.

 Several bronze sculptures include autobiographical or literary references.
 MacBeth (1989) is a somber figure cast from a weathered wooden log, bluntly carved into a sulking head and torso and placed on a planked platform.
 The title of the sculpture, Si Tacuisses (1990) is a shortening of the Latin phrase that continues “…philosophus mansisses” (If you had kept your silence / you would have stayed a philosopher).
+Or, in other words, “If you had kept your mouth shut they wouldn’t know how dumb you are.”
 The bronze is cast from the stump of a palm tree, a common icon in Schnabel’s work, realistically rendered with tiny roots on its base and upward growing branches at its peak.
 A speech bubble assigns an anthropomorphic quality to the work.
 The declaration, “I went to Tangiers and had dinner with Paul Bowles”, references the American expatriate composer and author, then living in Morocco.

 Born in New York City in 1951, Julian Schnabel received a BFA from the University of Houston, Texas in 1973, and later participated in the Whitney Museum Independent Study Program in New York.
 Schnabel’s work has been exhibited worldwide.
-Major solo exhibitions have been held at Kunsthalle Basel, Switzerland (1981); Stedelijk Museum, Amsterdam (1982); Tate Gallery, London (1982); Whitechapel Gallery, London (1986); Centre Georges Pompidou, Paris (1987); Whitney Museum of American Art, New York (1987); Cuartel de Carmen, Seville (1988); Staatliche Graphische Sammlung, Munich (1989); Fundacio Joan Miró, Barcelona (1995); Museo Nacional Centro de Arte Reina Sofia, Madrid (2004); Schirn Kunsthalle, Frankfurt (2004); Palazzo Venezia, Rome (2007); Tabacalera, San Sebastian (2007), Art Gallery of Ontario, Canada (2010); Museo Correr, Venice (2011); NSU Art Museum Fort Lauderdale, Florida (2014); and Aspen Art Museum, Aspen (2016).
-In 2007, Julian Schnabel: Versions of Chuck and Other Works, was presented at Schloss Derneburg.
+Major solo exhibitions have been held at Kunsthalle Basel, Switzerland (1981); Stedelijk Museum, Amsterdam (1982); Tate Gallery, London (1982); Whitechapel Gallery, London (1986); Centre Georges Pompidou, Paris (1987); Whitney Museum of American Art, New York (1987); Cuartel de Carmen, Seville (1988); Staatliche Graphische Sammlung, Munich (1989); Fundacio Joan Miró, Barcelona (1995); Museo Nacional Centro de Arte Reina Sofia, Madrid (2004); Schirn Kunsthalle, Frankfurt (2004); Palazzo Venezia, Rome (2007); Tabacalera, San Sebastian (2007), Art Gallery of Ontario, Canada (2010); Museo Correr, Venice (2011); NSU Art Museum Fort Lauderdale, Florida (2014); Aspen Art Museum, Aspen (2016), The Glass House, New Canaan, Connecticut (2017); Aros Aarhus Kunstmuseum, Denmark (2018), and CAC Málaga (2022).
 Schnabel’s work can be found in permanent museum collections around the world.
-In addition to his pioneering work in painting and sculpture, Schnabel is also an award-winning filmmaker, having written and directed the feature films Basquiat (1996), Before Night Falls (2000), The Diving Bell and the Butterfly (2007), Berlin: Live at St. Ann’s Warehouse (2007) and Miral (2010).
+In addition to his pioneering work in painting and sculpture, Schnabel is also an award-winning filmmaker, having written and directed the feature films Basquiat (1996), Before Night Falls (2000), The Diving Bell and the Butterfly (2007), Berlin: Live at St. Ann’s Warehouse (2007), Miral (2010) and At Eternity's Gate (2018).
 Schnabel currently lives and works in New York City and Montauk, Long Island.